spikegrobstein/flatironschool-deployment_lecture/lecture.md

 server will not be used for a production site.
 I'll get more into this, later.

-After a couple of minutes, the server will be available to you to connect to and Dediserve will display what the IP of the machine is.
+After a couple of minutes, the server will be available to you to connect to and Dediserve will display the IP of the machine.

 ### Connecting to your server for the first time